 Located in Melbourne’s inner-city suburb of South Yarra, this grand Victorian house has been meticulously transformed into a tranquil and elegant family home.
 A thoroughly modern renovation and addition brings this grand old lady up to modern standards, whilst still retaining and embracing the vast Victorian proportions in both old and new aspects of this home.

 This existing Victorian home had exceptional detailing and the scale of the existing rooms was strikingly grand.
-The new kitchen we designed aimed to replicate this feeling of grandeur through the generous proportions of the space, yet with a pared-back modern palette and detailing.
+The new kitchen designed aimed to replicate this feeling of grandeur through the generous proportions of the space, yet with a pared-back modern palette and detailing.

 Materials used were selected for their authenticity; such as the limestone flooring laid in a traditional ashlar pattern.
 Steel windows and doors further highlight the robust selection of materials to create spaces with integrity and value.
 Proportion and natural light played a huge part in this success.